jasongrimes/grimesit-mm/_pages/services.md

 ![image-left](/assets/images/infrastructure-feature.png){: .align-left}

 When I say "full-stack", I mean it.
-From bare metal to the cloud, servers to VMs, and containers to serverless, I have over 20 years experience scaling real world web applications.
+From bare metal to the cloud, servers to VMs, and containers to serverless, I have decades of experience scaling real world web applications.
 Before that I was a network engineer in Silicon Valley.
 I know TCP/IP.

 I use Docker for streamlined, self-contained development environments, and to ensure identical test and production environments.
 Orchestration tools like Terraform, Kubernetes, or Docker Swarm can help simplify deployment and infrastructure management.